Oral Cancer Screenings At Smile Always Dental

 Smile Always Dental does not like leaving your health to chance.
 Even when a dentist looks as thoroughly as possible, it is still very challenging to see tissue changes until they are a full-blown cancer and have reached the surface of the skin.
 This is where technology comes into play.
 We believe in using technology to serve our patients and protect their health as diligently as possible.

-Dr. Amisha Singh at Smile Always Dental uses an advanced oral assessment system called the VELscope®, which is a handheld scope we can use to potentially detect these changes sooner, including cancer and pre-cancer.
+Dr. Jyothi at Smile Always Dental uses an advanced oral assessment system called the VELSCOPE®, which is a handheld scope we can use to potentially detect these changes sooner, including cancer and pre-cancer.
 This tool never replaces the traditional thorough eyes and hands exam your dentist should be using at every preventative visit, but it is an adjunctive device which allows us to have a second pair of eyes to see the same mouth twice.
 It is quick, completely painless, non-invasive and involves no dyes or prolonged testing; this makes VELscope® an amazing and convenient tool to help save lives quicker.

 It is important to note that an abnormal screening does not always mean that the patient has cancer.
-If an abnormal screening does happen, rest assured Dr. Singh will spend time to educate you about what the next steps are.
+If an abnormal screening does happen, rest assured Dr. Jyothi will spend time to educate you about what the next steps are.
 Your doctor may either refer you to a specialist, schedule a second scan later to see if the dark spots heals on its own, or may choose to perform a gentle, non-invasive brush biopsy to make sure it’s not cancer.

 Traditionally, we have always linked a very direct risk of oral cancer for those that use tobacco products (either smoking or chewing), especially in conjunction with regular alcohol use.
 In addition to tobacco, chewing betel nuts/use of bedis and smoking marijuana also increase your risk for oral cancer.
 But newer research confirms that the risk factors linked to oropharyngeal cancer have been expanded to include the Human Papilloma Virus (HPV16).
 Other notable risk factors are a compromised immune system, excessive and continued alcohol use, a poor diet, unprotected exposure to the sun and a past history of cancer.